azratul/devops-tools.nvim/README.md

-# Neovim Plugin for execute Docker & Terraform commands inside vim
+# Neovim Plugin for execute Docker, Helm & Terraform commands inside vim

 ## How to use